-Applications recommended for approval in the objective review process, but not selected for award, may receive funding if additional funds become available or may compete for funding during the next review cycle (if one occurs in the next fiscal year).
-Applications designated as "approved but unfunded" typically cannot be kept in an active status for more than 12 months.
+Applications recommended for approval in the objective review process, but not selected for award, may receive funding if additional funds become available in the current Fiscal Year.
 For those applications determined as "approved but unfunded," notice will be given of the determination by email.